-- of funding years two (July 2021) and three (July 2022) based on performance in the first and second years of the contract. - 5.2.8 AEB procured match funding, outputs and results will be reported to the Department for Work and Pensions (DWP) for ESF claims after year-end reconciliations have taken place in order to minimise the risk of potential irregularities and clawback of ESF funding at audit. - 5.2.9 In addition, providers will be required to submit certified scanned copies of the evidence required to support their claims through an online secure portal in order to maintain a robust audit trail for ESF compliance purposes. - 5.2.10 Further information on monitoring and performance management of procured provision is available in GLA Managing Provider Performance: GLA AEB procured provision monitoring and intervention policy 2019-2023.
+- 5.2.8 AEB procured match funding, outputs and results will be reported to the Department for Work and Pensions (DWP) for ESF claims after year-end reconciliations have taken place in order to minimise the risk of potential irregularities and clawback of ESF funding at audit. - 5.2.9 In addition, providers will be required to submit certified scanned copies of the evidence required to support their claims through an online secure portal in order to maintain a robust audit trail for ESF compliance purposes. - 5.2.10 Further information on monitoring and performance management of grant funded provision is available in GLA Managing Provider Performance: GLA AEB procured provision monitoring and intervention policy 2019-2023.